kwickramasekara/youtube-offline/README.md

 - **Automatic Playlist Sync**: Periodically checks playlists for new videos (configurable interval, default 6 hours)
 - **Highest Quality Downloads**: Downloads best available quality using yt-dlp
 - **Plex-Compatible Format**: Automatically converts videos to MP4 (H.264/AAC) for universal compatibility and direct play
+- **Chapter Support**: Embeds YouTube chapter markers into downloaded videos for Plex and Infuse
+- **Metadata Embedding**: Includes video title, description, and other metadata in the downloaded files
 - **Organized Storage**: Each video is saved in its own folder with video file and thumbnail (poster.jpg)
 - **Skip Duplicates**: Automatically skips already downloaded videos
 - **Web Interface**: Clean, minimal web UI for management